 From the Seventh Chapter onwards, the Supreme Lord assumes an important position.
 In the first six chapters, Sri Krishna speaks as an instructor, as a mentor, as a good guide—a friend, philosopher and guide, as it is said.
 Now he speaks in a different tone altogether, as a representative of the Almighty Himself.
-He no more is a teacher of the ordinary type.
-He is not a simple friend of Arjuna or a philosopher par excellence, but God Himself speaking.
+He is no more a teacher of the ordinary type.
+He is not a simple friend of Arjuna or a philosopher par excellence, but is God Himself speaking.
 He is the mouthpiece of the Almighty.
 Therefore, the ideas of “Come to Me.
 Resort to Me.
 Be intent on Me.
 Depend on Me.
-Surrender yourself to Me” are more prominently emphasised from the Seventh Chapter onwards.
+Surrender yourself to Me,” are more prominently emphasised from the Seventh Chapter onwards.
 God speaks as the mighty originator of the cosmos, and the be-all and the end-all of all things.
 Thus, we enter into the field of true religion—spirituality, we may say—from the Sixth Chapter onwards.
-From the beginning until the Sixth Chapter, we were in the field of psychology mostly—the constituency of the inner psyche and its modus operandi in relation to the gunas of prakriti, and more properly the way of right action in human society.
+From the beginning until the Sixth Chapter, we were in the field of psychology mostly—the constituency of the inner psyche and its modus operandi in relation to the gunas of prakriti, and more properly, the way of right action in human society.

 The cosmological principles which God created, as it were, at the time of His willing this cosmos are now mentioned briefly along the lines of the Sankhya, and also the Vedanta.
 We heard something about the Sankhya when we studied the Second and Third Chapters.
 The Sankhya enumerates the categories of the constituents of prakriti, and says that there is a purusha that superintends over all the activities of prakriti as an immutable universal consciousness.
 Somehow or the other, Sankhya falls into the chasm of the duality of purusha and prakriti.
 It is not possible for Sankhya to bring about a unity between consciousness and matter.

-Even today we cannot easily say what the relationship between consciousness and matter is; and psychologists are in the dark as to the relationship between mind and body: Does the body determine the mind, or does the mind determine the body?
+Even today we cannot easily say what the relationship between consciousness and matter is; and psychologists are in the dark as to the relationship between mind and body.
+Does the body determine the mind, or does the mind determine the body?
 When we have a mental shock, the body is affected.
 Or if we swallow poison, the mind is affected.
-So internally, interiorly, they seem to be interconnected; but what is the meaning of ‘interconnection’?
+So interiorly they seem to be interconnected.
+But what is the meaning of ‘interconnection’?
 Who causes this connection between mind and body?
 This question is still being raised in psychological circles.
 The principles of Sankhya, which enumerate the constituents of prakriti, are very highly informative knowledge indeed, but we are still left in the dark as to what connection purusha has with prakriti.
 What happens to us when we attain Self-realisation?
 Where does the prakriti stand at that time?
 Prakriti is supposed to be there permanently—eternal, never dying.
 Is prakriti still eternally there even after Self-realisation?
 If that is the case, will the Self-realised entity be conscious of prakriti?

 These are the difficulties that Sankhya poses before us.
 When we realise the Universal purusha—‘Universal’ is to be underlined, which means to say all-pervading and existing everywhere—and we are established in that Universal Consciousness which is supposed to be liberation even according to the Sankhya, where is the stance of prakriti?
 If the purusha knows prakriti, then it is in contact with prakriti, and that is bondage.
-The whole point is that the consciousness should not be in contact with prakriti.
+The whole point is that consciousness should not be in contact with prakriti.
 The moment it comes in contact with prakriti, it enters into the state of bondage; but if we say that purusha is not conscious of prakriti, it is not omniscient.
-So here is a snag in the Sankhya philosophy which the Gita gets over gradually when proceeding.
+So here is a snag in the Sankhya philosophy, which the Bhagavadgita gradually gets over as it proceeds.

-We see how science is able to predict certain consequences of present contingencies in nature on account of there being a mathematical precision and positivity in the working of nature.
-‘If we do this now, tomorrow this will happen to us’ – and this also applies morally, ethically, socially and medically because there is a connection between the present condition and the future condition of the body and the mind.
+Science is able to predict certain consequences of present contingencies in nature on account of there being a mathematical precision and positivity in the working of nature.
+“If we do this now, tomorrow this will happen to us”—and this also applies morally, ethically, socially and medically because there is a connection between the present condition and the future condition of the body and the mind.
 As there cannot be a connection unless there is a vital principle, Lord Krishna says, “I myself act as the cosmic vitality.”
-Here jivabhuta does not mean ordinary, individual jiva; it means cosmic jiva.
+Here jīvabhῡta does not mean the ordinary, individual jiva; it means the cosmic jiva.
 This cosmic jiva tattva has been given various names in the different schools of thought.
-Vedanta generally calls these stages of the entry of God into the materials of creation as Isvara, Hiranyagarbha and Virat.
+Vedanta generally calls these stages of the entry of God into the materials of creation as Ishvara, Hiranyagarbha and Virat.
 God enters through these gradations.
 The Atman enters this body and gives it life through the karana sarira, sukshma sarira, etc. In the same way, the cosmos becomes a living organic entity, beautiful to look at and meaningful in every way, when the Universal Consciousness enters into it.
 Hence, that higher principle is a greater prakriti than the eight lower ones mentioned earlier.

 This body is sustained by the entry of the soul into the mind, intellect, etc. We are physically alive because of the Atman inside.
 That Atman does not directly interfere with the bodily structure.
-It works incidentally, successively through its permeation in the three kosas – the mind, intellect, and prana—in the same way as the cosmic structure is also maintained through certain gradations and subtleties of the descent of the one God.
+It works incidentally, successively through its permeation in the three koshas—the mind, intellect, and prana—in the same way as the cosmic structure is also maintained through certain gradations and subtleties of the descent of the one God.

 The cloth can say that it is the entire painting because without it there would be no painting at all.
 Though we see only the painting and do not appreciate or even think of the cloth on which it is made, where would the painting be without the cloth?
-In the same way, Isvara, Hiranyagarbha and Virat—this beautiful creation that we see—cannot exist if there is no universal background which is Brahman.
-Brahman is totally invisible, as is the cloth behind the painting, but it is very, very substantial; and without it, nothing can be.
+In the same way, Ishvara, Hiranyagarbha and Virat—this beautiful creation that we see—cannot exist if there is no universal background, which is Brahman.
+Brahman is totally invisible as is the cloth behind the painting, but it is very, very substantial; and without it, nothing can be.
 Therefore, Lord Krishna says, “I am everything.
 I am the origin and the sustenance of this cosmos.”